Save The Date:

 Deanna attended Rebecca Grubaugh, Creveling and Discovery Schools, Johnny Appleseed Middle School and graduated from Malabar High School in 1987.
 She then attended the University of Cincinnati and the Southern New Hampshire University’s School of Community Economic Development.
 Deanna is a graduate of the Center for Creative Leadership’s African American Leadership Program in 2005, and the Harvard Kennedy School for executive Education in 2011.
 She has managed local non-profits for more than thirteen years.

 Deanna is the proud mother of three adult sons and an adult daughter.
 Her sons Adam and Taj, live and work in Greenville, South Carolina, and Elijah, is a full time student at North Central State College.
-Her daughter Maya is a Dental Technician at the US Navy Medical Center in Bethesda Maryland.
+Her daughter Maya is a Petty Officer working as a Hospital Corpsman Dental Assistant at the Naval Postgraduate Dental School in Bethesda, Maryland.

 Board Of Directors